 A student with a disability refers to any student identified as disabled in accordance with the Individuals with Disabilities Education Act Revised and/or Section 504 of the Rehabilitation Act of 1973.
 If a student with a disability has an individual Positive Behavior Intervention Plan (PBIP), then the PBIP supersedes the Student Code of Conduct and the student will be disciplined in accordance with the procedures delineated in his/her Positive Behavior Intervention Plan.
-By the 10th day of out-of-school suspension, a student with an IEP/or 504 Plan must have a Manifestation Determination Hearing.
-Manifestation hearing members will consist of LEA representative, ESE teacher, general education teacher, administrator, parent, and student.
-Students with an IEP/504 Plan may not be suspended greater than 10 days without educational services based on IEP.
+If a disciplinary action constitutes a change of placement, a student with an IEP or 504 Plan must have a Manifestation Determination Hearing.
+Students with an IEP/504 Plan cannot exceed 10 out of school suspension days.